onnx/onnx/docs/Operators.md

 ### <a name="Unique"></a><a name="unique">**Unique**</a>

   Finds all the unique values (deduped list) present in the given input tensor.
 This operator returns 3 outputs.
-  The first output tensor 'y' contains all of the unique elements of the input, sorted in the same order that they occur in the input.
+  The first output tensor 'uniques' contains all of the unique elements of the input, sorted in the same order that they occur in the input.
-  The second output tensor 'idx' is the same size as the input and it contains the index of each value of the input in 'y'.
+  The second output tensor 'idx' is the same size as the input and it contains the index of each value of the input in 'uniques'.
-  The third output tensor 'counts' contains the count of each element of 'y' in the input.
+  The third output tensor 'counts' contains the count of each element of 'uniques' in the input.

   Example:
     input_x = [2, 1, 1, 3, 4, 3]
-    output_y = [2, 1, 3, 4]
+    output_uniques = [2, 1, 3, 4]
     output_idx = [0, 1, 1, 2, 3, 2]
     output_counts = [1, 2, 2, 1]